-The Town will also need to consider identifying future land use regulations and incentives to expand the affordability of residential purchasing and leasing options.
-These regulations could include an increase in residential densities or an expansion of the areas where a mix of residential and non-residential uses may be appropriate, as outlined in Chapter 4 (Future Land Use).
+The Town will identify future land use regulations to expand residential living options, including those that are more affordable.
+These regulations could include an increase in residential densities, consideration of accessory dwelling units (ADUs) and/or an expansion of the areas where a mix of residential and non-residential uses may be appropriate, as outlined in Chapter 4 (Future Land Use).